Dog ACL Injuries Veterinarian

 ● Bolstering muscle strength

 The process almost always involves instructions related to exercise.
 These may include walking for specific lengths (increasing over time), jogging, stand-to-sit exercises, walking or swimming in the water, climbing steps, and/or passive range of motion exercises.
 It may be instructed that heat or cold packets are applied to exerted areas before, during, or after the activity.
-These exercises should always be performed under the supervision of a Veterinarian, as any mistakes will hinder your dog’s progress to recovery.
-Additionally, there will be in-office exercises, which may include balance boards, cavaletti rails, giant balls, and/or the use of surfaces for walking, hopping, and wheelbarrowing.
+These exercises should always be performed under a Veterinarian, as any mistakes will hinder your dog’s progress to recovery.
+Additionally, there will be in-office exercises, including balance boards, cavaletti rails, giant balls, and/or the use of surfaces for walking, hopping, and wheelbarrowing.